midarrlabs/midarr-server/README.md

 > __Note__
 >
-> While more fully fledged media server options already exist, ***Midarr*** simply compliments as a lightweight alternative.
+> While more fully fledged media server options already exist, this simply compliments as a lightweight alternative.

 ### How is it lightweight?